unaizafaiz/spark_pagerank/README.md

-# Homework 5 - PageRank using Apache Spark
+# PageRank using Apache Spark
 ## By Unaiza Faiz (651052450)

 ## Steps to run the program